nrkn/js13k-2018/README.md

 - portal animations at night, clear at day
 - satellite, offline message when bump until working
 - satellite animation when working
-- have safe ruins and dangerous ruins, let player know they look dodgy. dangerous ruins have higher reward. consider making limit to search per day
 - win screen
-- fog of war and/or minimap
 - if room left, consider adding transitional tiles to make slightly less blocky
 - consider adding padding to SCREENs, will look better (but more math)
 - gamepad support if room left